majix5612/majix5612.github.io/Majix-WebServer-Poly-Track-Custom.md

 <h3>[S] Submit Your Own Track</h3>

 Welcome!
 Do you want to submit your own track for Poly Track?
 Submit your track on the form along with your name and you may be able to join the list<br>
-You will just need to copy and paste your track code you can get this code by clicking export in the track builder on poly track
+You will just need to copy and paste your track code you can get this code by clicking export in the track builder on poly track.<br><br>To submit a track on the form click "Request to add Something" click other and type "Poly Track Track Q1" | in the box "What is it called" Type the name of the Track and your name or the authors name.
+In the "link" section paste your polytrack track code.

 <h1>Sludge-Works v.: 0.1.
 By EjdEmXD:</h1>